diskoverdata/diskover-docs/source_files/search_syntax.md

 **\*** > is used to replace zero, one or many characters, is the most popular and used wild card.

->🔆 &nbsp;If you prefer not typing the **\*** and ALWAYS want to use it by default, you can select that preference **> gear icon > settings > [predictive search](#predictive_search)**.
-Please be aware that using predictive search might expand your results way too much.
-Throughout this chapter, we will assume the predictive search has not been selected.

 ##### How to use the * with Long Strings of Characters or Numbers

 When searching on a single word for example, the results might be limited if you type the word alone.
 Let's take the example of trying to find the following file **foryoureyesonly.mov**: